Naming a child

 • The BDM registrar can refuse to register any change to a child’s name if, as a result of registration, the new name would become a prohibited name (the meaning of which is discussed in “Registering a new name”).

-• Parents who are in prison and parents whose children are in detention or in a justice facility need approval from the Secretary of the Victorian Government Department of Justice and Regulation to apply to change their child’s name.
+• Parents who are in prison and parents of children in detention or in a justice facility need approval from the Secretary of the Victorian Government Department of Justice and Community Safety to apply to change their child’s name.

 Most cases involving changing a child’s name are heard in the Federal Circuit Court or Family Court.